brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-07-fusion-garages-joojoo-exclaims-were-still-alive.md

----
-layout: post
-title: Fusion Garage's JooJoo exclaims - We're Still Alive
+# Fusion Garage's JooJoo exclaims - We're Still Alive
----

 Nobody would remember anything unless and until there is enough hype hovering around it.
 Something <a href="http://www.shanzai.com/index.php/market-mayhem/news/1953-joojoo-too-much-too-little-too-late">very similar</a> happened with Fusion Garage's product named <a href="https://thejoojoo.com/">JooJoo</a>.
 A tablet computer that was launched before Apple's iPad; yet JooJoo did not receive much of the accolades from either the media or the consumer public.